 You’ll quickly become a familiar face to your audience when they see your brand every day on a billboard!

 3. Billboards Cause Emotional Responses.

 Although we may believe we give thought to the choices we make, research proves otherwise.
-Turns out, decision making is largely an emotional process.
-In fact, according to research, 95% of buying decisions result from feelings.
+Turns out, decision-making is largely an emotional process.
+In fact, research shows that 95% of buying decisions result from feelings.
 Most often those feelings are associated with deep psychological needs around belonging, prestige, safety, and biological states (like hunger and thirst).

 This is a key reason why OOH ads are so effective.
 With their larger-than-life presence, bold imagery, and ability to tell a story, billboards have the power to trigger strong emotional responses rooted in basic needs.

 Perhaps Maya Angelou was referring to billboards when she said: